 FUNDING POLICY - The PERS funding policy has been established by action of the State Legislature.
 State statute requires that plan participants contribute 4.5% of compensation.
 The current combined contribution rate is 15% of annual covered payroll, including the Division's contribution of 10.5% which is established by PERS.
-The Division's contributions to PERS for the years ended June 30, 2008, 2007, and 2006 were \$16,912, \$16,653, and \$16,559, respectively, equal to the required contributions for each year.
+Effective July 1, 2009 the Division's contribution was increased to 11%.
+The Division's contributions to PERS for the years ended June 30, 2009, 2008, and 2007 were \$18,154, \$16,912, and \$16,653, respectively, equal to the required contributions for each year.